Undergraduate

 Course Aims

 The course will help students to identify the defining characteristics of contemporary democratic and authoritarian regimes.
 Students will critically engage with key theoretical approaches of comparative politics and apply these theories to country case studies to evaluate how state formation, institutions, state-society relations, and the international system affect political outcomes in different countries.
-Finally, students will learn how to engage in different levels of comparative analysis, such as single case, two cases, or large numbers of cases to better understand the nature and workings of contemporary political regimes.
+Finally, students will learn about different levels of comparative analysis, such as a single case, two cases, or large numbers of cases to better understand common research approaches and designs in comparative politics.

 Intended Learning Outcomes of Course